Help

 Midi tab

-The midi tab is divided into 2 other tabs.
+The MIDI tab is divided into 2 other tabs.

 Tab 1: Midi mapping

-The first tab (Midi mappings) lists all input and output midi devices of your system and allows you to create mapped name.
+The first tab (Midi mappings) lists all input and output MIDI devices of your system and allows you to create mapped name.
 All devices will be available with their original name for use in LoopToGo without any particular actions but we highly recommend that you use name mapping to assure a better interoperability of your templates.
 Furthermore, you can create many mapped names for the same device.
-You can also select different midi channels.
-This can be useful for midi keyboard with keys, pads and control.
-You can create three different mappings and easily associate them to different midi instruments (Fx Chains).
+You can also select different MIDI channels.
+This can be useful for MIDI keyboard with keys, pads and control.
+You can create three different mappings and easily associate them to different MIDI instruments (Fx Chains).

 Section 1a: Midi In mapping

-• Midi device : list of all midi devices of that can be used as input in LoopToGo
+• Midi device : list of all MIDI devices of that can be used as input in LoopToGo

-• Midi mapped name : user selectable mapped name for the midi input.
+• Midi mapped name : user selectable mapped name for the MIDI input.
 Left clicking on the name will allow the user to change the name.
-Right clicking on the name will show a context menu allowing the user to add another mapped name to the same midi device or to remove a mapped name.
+Right clicking on the name will show a context menu allowing the user to add another mapped name to the same MIDI device or to remove a mapped name.

-• Channel : the midi channel associated to the mapped name.
+• Channel : the MIDI channel associated to the mapped name.
 Clicking on the channel number allows the user to select a particular channel or all the channels.

 Section 1b : Midi Out mapping

-The Midi Out mapping section is identical to the Midi In mapping section but is used to map the external (physical) midi instruments.
+The Midi Out mapping section is identical to the Midi In mapping section but is used to map the external (physical) MIDI instruments.
 See section above for details.

 Tab 2: Midi Enabling